 The report, commissioned by UNCTAD and funded by the FCDO, identifies the textiles, apparel and tanneries sectors, which rely heavily on natural resources, as being among the most polluting manufacturing industries in both regions.

-Textile production, for example, uses around 93 billion cubic metres of water annually, contributing significantly to water scarcity in some regions.
+According to the Ellen MacArthur Foundation, textile production, for example, uses around 93 billion cubic metres of water annually, contributing significantly to water scarcity in some regions.
 And 85% of all textiles end in landfills.

 The report also explores pollution pathways in detail, taking into account concentrations and exposure risks for workers in manufacturing jobs and their households.
 It highlights the causal role of climate change, gender and social inequalities in exacerbating the negative impacts of pollution from the manufacturing sector.